Global/Intercultural Fluency Competency

 - Bridgerland Literacy Program

-- Watch a past career readiness video on Global Fluency
+- Watch Career Prep Workshop video on Global and Intercultural Fluency (see below)

 Once you have completed a challenge, submit your verification documentation.